latest nhpb_banner 1__compressed

 Assistance programs in Pittsburgh and Allegheny County Pennsylvania.

-Low-income or struggling families in the Allegheny County area can get financial help.
-There are grants to address housing costs (funds help pay rent, security deposits or mortgages), utility bill assistance (for electric or heating service), free groceries from pantries, and much more.
-Whether it is a church in Pittsburgh, or a regional charity or government program including the Allegheny County welfare office, low income families will get help.
-Find where to get financial help near you in Allegheny County or Pittsburgh PA below.
+Low-income or struggling families in the Allegheny County area can get financial help as well as free items.
+Find grant money for housing costs (funds help pay electric bills, rent, or mortgages), free groceries from pantries, and much more.
+Locate a church, a regional charity or government organization that helps low income families.
+Find financial help near you in Allegheny County or Pittsburgh PA below.

-Financial assistance with paying bills in Allegheny County
+Financial help with paying bills in Allegheny County

 The North Hills Community Outreach (NHCO) organization has several programs that assist Allegheny county and Pittsburgh residents.
+There is grant money to help pay bills, programs that help single moms or dads in the county, food and more.
 Some of the programs offered include:

-• Automobile and cars - NHCO partners with Community Auto in an effort to make car and automobile ownership affordable (including loans) to low and moderate income families and individuals who are experiencing economic hardship.
+• Automobile and cars - NHCO partners with Community Auto in an effort to make car and automobile ownership affordable (including loans) to low and moderate income families and individuals.
+As transportation is needed for employment, with help for people who are experiencing economic hardship.
 They will sell the cars at a lower cost, provide financing, and do what it takes to get people into an automobile.
 There even offer help in finding bad credit auto loans.

 • Emergency Financial Help - The NHCO organization also helps in financial crisis situations or emergencies.
-They can help pay a families monthly rent or a security deposit so as to prevent an eviction or homelessness; they will pay for car repairs so that a person does not lose his or her job; pay for home repairs; cover the cost of prescriptions for an un- or underinsured person; etc.
+They can help pay a low income families monthly rent or a security deposit so as to prevent an eviction or homelessness.
+There will be money to pay for car repairs in Allegheny County so that a person does not lose his or her job; pay for home repairs; cover the cost of prescriptions for an un- or underinsured person; etc.

-In addition to these resources and services, they also have food pantries, credit counseling, free food aid, employment assistance programs, and more.
+• In addition to these resources and services, they also have free stuff.
+This includes food pantries, credit counseling, free food aid, employment assistance programs, and more.
 A major focus is on self-sufficiency, which of course involves both financial literacy and job/career training to help people gain new skills.
 More on job training programs.

 Contact them at 412-487-6316.
 They are located at 1975 Ferguson Rd. in Allison Park, 416 Lincoln Ave. in Pittsburgh, or the office c/o Allegheny General Hospital, Suburban Campus, located at 100 S. Jackson Ave., 2 South, Pittsburgh, PA .

 Allegheny County Department Human Services County Office - This government entity provides information on and access to a number of financial assistance programs.
-This includes public aid, cash, welfare programs, Medicaid and social services.
-They are the leading organization to call for assistance if you are low income or struggling during these challenging times.
+This includes public aid, cash from the government to help pay bills, welfare programs, Medicaid and social services.
+They are the leading organization to call for assistance if you are low income or struggling, with help also for disabled or unemployed people.

-Get help with everything from medical and utility bills, food, child care, and even transportation.
+• Get help with everything from free medical and grants to help with utility bills.
+There is also free food, vouchers for child care, and even transportation.
 They also offer unemployment applications, Medicaid health care, SNAP food stamps and more.
 Case managers can also help people find a job and gain self-sufficiency.
 Learn more on public help in Allegheny County.

 Association of Churches of Allegheny County - Apply for help from the faith based charity known as AVAC.
 Access free gasoline vouchers, grants that can help pay rent, heating and utility payment assistance.
 There are also free hot meals as well as emergency free food.
 The agency may also have clothing and shoe vouchers, referrals to charities, bus passes, prescriptions and health care.
 Dial 724-226-0606, or find help from Allegheny Valley Association of Churches.